-Do you have a working Forex trading plan?
+Do you know how to make a Forex trading plan that works?
 One that tells you when and how you should trade.
 If not, then you’re in the right place!

 Don’t just create a plan and never use it, like most new traders do.

 With trading Forex… it’s some what different to the conventional working job.

 There’s no one there to tell you how much you should be trading, or when and how you should trade.